piskvorky/gensim/docs/src/scripts/make_wiki.rst

-:mod:`scripts.make_wikicorpus` -- Convert articles from a Wikipedia dump to vectors.
+:mod:`scripts.make_wiki` -- Convert articles from a Wikipedia dump to vectors.
 ====================================================================================

-.. automodule:: gensim.scripts.make_wikicorpus
+.. automodule:: gensim.scripts.make_wiki
     :synopsis: Convert articles from a Wikipedia dump to vectors.
     :members:
     :inherited-members: